TheLadd/cs179_project/README.txt

 Thank you for using R3 Solutions Cargo Optimizer!
-Here is a list of packages you will need to have installed before this works
+Here is a list of packages you will need to have installed before this works.

+React
+   - 'npm install react'
 Python 3.12.0
     - Can be installed from this site: https://www.python.org/downloads/windows/ Node.js (or npm) 8.19.2